+Note that remote BLAST searches through NCBI must be limited in volume.
+Our implementation of HTS-barcode-checker is based on the BioPython library’s BLAST client, which automatically respects these limits by introducing a 3 second waiting period between polling requests to the NCBI server.

-As NCBI GenBank contains erroneous taxonomic annotations (Groenenberg, Neubert, & Gittenberger, 2011), the pipeline uses a user-editable blacklist of GenBank accession numbers for which taxonomic determination is known to be incorrect.
-For each BLAST hit that passes filtering through this blacklist (Fig 1.
-5) the taxon ID is obtained from the sequence record.
-This taxon ID is then matched against the local CITES database (Fig 1.
-6) to determine if the sequence originates from a listed species.
+As NCBI GenBank contains erroneous taxonomic names (Groenenberg, Neubert, & Gittenberger, 2011), the pipeline uses a user-editable blacklist of GenBank accession numbers for which taxonomic identification is known to be incorrect (Figure 2).
+For each BLAST hit that passes filtering through this blacklist (Figure 1 - step 5) the taxon ID is obtained from the sequence record.
+This taxon ID is then matched against the local CITES database (Figure 1 - step 6) to determine if the sequence originates from a CITES-protected species.

 Pipeline output

-The final result is a CSV spreadsheet file containing the query sequences, BLAST hits and, in case it is a CITES listed species, the surrounding textual context from the applicable appendix.
+The final result is a CSV spreadsheet file containing the query sequences, BLAST hits and, in case a CITES-listed species was found, also the surrounding textual context from the relevant appendix.
 A condensed example of such output is shown in Table 1.
+As taxonomic heterogeneity (i.e. multiple hits from different species are returned for the same query) has the potential of causing both Type I and Type II errors such occurrences must be evaluated further by the user.
+To draw attention to this, the pipeline flags such issues with a critical warning message such as:

+X out of a total of Y distinct taxa for “sequence Z” are CITES-listed

 CITES appendices contain multiple exceptions for certain species, e.g. based on their geographic location, domestication status or the enforcement of trade quota.
-The pipeline is not capable of handling these various exceptions, as they are not made available in a structured format.
-All results that match the names listed in the CITES appendices are therefore flagged and the surrounding context is reported to the user to determine if the putative hit is genuine or a false positive.
+The pipeline is not capable of handling these exceptions, as they are not made available in a structured format.
+All results that match the names listed in the CITES appendices are therefore flagged and all surrounding context is reported to the user.

 Usage examples

-In its simplest form, the pipeline is run an on input FASTA file, producing an output CSV file, like so:
+In its simplest form, the pipeline is run on an input FASTA file, producing an output CSV file, like so:

-CITES_Check.py -i <infile> -o <outfile>
+HTS-barcode-checker -i <infile> -o <outfile>

-A user-specified blacklist file (which is a text file containing one GenBank accession number on each line) can be specified like so:
+A user-specified blacklist file (which is a text file containing one GenBank accession number on each line; Figure 2) can be specified, like so:

-CITES_Check.py -i <infile> -o <outfile> -b <blacklist>
+HTS-barcode-checker -i <infile> -o <outfile> -bl <blacklist>

-An alternate local database of reconciled CITES names can be specified like so:
+To account for synonyms (Boyle et al. 2013) a local database of reconciled CITES names (see Figure 3) can be specified, like so:

-CITES_Check.py -i <infile> -o <outfile> -c <database>
+HTS-barcode-checker -i <infile> -o <outfile> -cd <database>

 To force or avoid updating the local database, add --force_update or --avoid_update, respectively.
 In addition, numerous command line arguments to control BLAST search behavior can be provided.
-Sensible defaults have been defined, and their semantics can be recalled by issuing the --help argument.
+Sensible defaults have been defined, and their usage can be recalled by issuing the --help argument.

+Results and discussion

+Caveats

+Performance evaluation

+To our knowledge, the HTS-barcode-checker pipeline is the first tool for automated searches for DNA barcodes of CITES-protected species in HTS data.
+On the CITES website, several other online tools are available such as databases that can be queried for information about trade, management systems, export quotas, publications, identification manuals and photographs.
+None of these tools can be used to search for hits in HTS datasets yet.

+To compare speed, we submitted a single TCM HTS dataset (...
+Mb) to 5 different students and let them search for CITES-listed species by visual comparison of the identifications obtained with the CITES Appendices.
+Processing time varied between 5 and 10 minutes and 1 species was missed by 1 of the 5 participants whereas the HTS-barcode-checker pipeline processed the data in less than 3 minutes and successfully retrieved all CITES-listed species.

-Future work
+Future directions